 All the fibers converge and insert on to the crest of greater tubercle of the humerus.
 Pectoralis major is innervated by the lateral and medial pectoral nerves, two branches of the brachial plexus.
 The pectoralis major is involved in a variety of arm movements, such as adduction, internal rotation, flexion and extension.
 It also draws the scapula anteroinferiorly.

 Deep to pectoralis major is the pectoralis minor muscle.
 Pectoralis minor originates from the anterior aspect of ribs 3-5 and their costal cartilages.
 It inserts onto the medial border and coracoid process of the scapula, pulling it anteriorly and inferiorly on the thoracic wall.
 In addition, the muscle also stabilizes the scapula on the thoracic wall.
 Pectoralis minor is innervated by the medial pectoral nerve (C8-T1).
+The muscle can also be involved in pectoralis minor syndrome.

 - Superior part - originates from ribs 1-2 and the intercostal fascia.
 It inserts onto the anterior and posterior surfaces of the superior angle of the scapula.